Imperative Verbs

 Imperative verbs are powerful tools in English that give commands, make requests, offer instructions, and even give advice.
 These verbs play an important role in both spoken and written communication.

-In this article, we’ll explore imperative verbs in detail, how to use them, and why they are essential for everyday English.
+In this article, you will learn imperative verbs in detail, how to use them, and why they are essential for everyday English.

 Imperative verbs are verbs that create commands, requests, instructions, or advice.
-They are unique because they don’t have a visible subject.
-The subject is always the implied “you,” meaning the person being addressed.
+They are unique verbs because they don’t have a visible subject.
+The subject is always the implied you, meaning the person being addressed.

 Characteristics of Imperative Verbs